-- Houses at Valley Lake must achieve a minimum 5-star energy rating report.

-- 5-star energy rating reports must be by an accredited professional from Sustainable Energy Authority of Victoria (SEAV).
-A 5-star Energy rating is the minimum requirement for all new homes in the State of Victoria as of 1st July 2005.
+- 6-star energy rating reports must be by an accredited professional from Sustainable Energy Authority of Victoria (SEAV).
+A 6-star energy rating is the minimum requirement for all new homes in the State of Victoria as of 1st May 2011.
 By encouraging the utilisation of the following siting and design principles, comfort and energy savings can be achieved:

 - appropriate siting to allow good solar access;

-- correctly orientated and sized windows;
+- correctly orientated and sized windows:

 - judicious selection of building materials;

 - good insulation;

 - ventilation;

-- draught proofing;
+- draught proofing:

 - energy efficient appliances;

 - energy efficient lighting; and

 - energy efficient cooling, heating and hot water systems.

-The Sustainable Energy website (www.sustainable-energy.vic.gov. au) provides comprehensive information about designing and building your home to optimise energy efficiency and savings.
+The Sustainable Energy website (www.sustainable-energy. vic.gov.au) provides comprehensive information about designing and building your home to optimise energy efficiency and savings.
 It also provides information on how to work with designers and builders to achieve the best results.